About The Boehringer Ingelheim Veterinary Scholars Program

 - Full participation in research and/or laboratory activities, as stipulated by the student鈥檚 assigned faculty mentor, such as lab meetings, experiments, etc.

-- Presentation of research findings as a poster and/or oral presentation at the 2025 NVSS Conference, the CVM Phi Zeta Research Day in Winter 2025, and the MWU KAS Research Day in Spring 2026.
+- Presentation of research findings as a poster and/or oral presentation at the NVSS Conference, the CVM Phi Zeta Research Day, and the MWU KAS Research Day.

-- Student provides final project update, approved by faculty mentor by September 28, 2025.
+- Student provides final project update, approved by faculty mentor.

 - Students are not required to have performed past services or to agree to perform future services for the University, as a condition of receiving the research stipend.